hhursev/recipe-scrapers/README.rst

     python3 -m venv .venv &&
     source .venv/bin/activate &&
     pip install -r requirements.txt &&
+    pre-commit install &&
     coverage run -m unittest &&
     coverage report

+FAQ
+---
+- **How do I know if a website has a Recipe Schema?**

+  - Go to a recipe on the website you want to be supported.
+  - Hit ``Ctrl - u`` on your keyboard
+  - Search (``Ctrl -f``) for ``application/ld+json``.
+It should be inside a ``script`` tag.
+  - If you found it then it's highly likely your website supports recipe schemas.
+Otherwise, you'll need to parse the HTML.

 Spacial thanks to: